Recruiting and retaining top talent for MSU is one of the most important things the university does every year.

 Building Inclusive Communities is an initiative to promote inclusion, respect and accountability to be different together.
 The materials provide tools and resources to address conflict and name forms of oppression.
 They are designed to be easily printable on office printers and are available to the MSU campus community to post inside buildings or distribute at events.

-Balancing one's multiple roles is a struggle for all of us.
-The WorkLife Office supports university faculty and staff in balancing the demands of work, personal commitments and family life through presentations, consultations, support groups, and professional development.
-The WorkLife Office partners with the community to create an inclusive, responsive work environment where all faculty and staff are respected and supported in cultivating well-being in their work and personal lives.
+Balancing multiple roles is a struggle for all of us.
+WorkLife Wellbeing supports university faculty and staff in balancing the demands of work, personal commitments and family life through presentations, consultations, support groups, and professional development.
+WorkLife Wellbeing partners with the community to create an inclusive, responsive work environment where all faculty and staff are respected and supported in cultivating well-being in their work and personal lives.

 Health4U is focused on helping the MSU community explore the fundamentals of a health-promoting lifestyle.
 The program provides access to high quality, evidence-informed, and culturally conscious health education and support.